Hello guys, I don't have a lot of time today but I'll say a couple of things anyways, like happy birthday!

 It's easy to get caught up in the usual bureaucracy that ultimately gets in the way of a release, resulting in delays and lack of productivity, but I'm happy to observe that, so far, our catalogue represents not only great music but also a greater mindset, that which facilitates putting out 18 releases a year, without compromising their quality at all.
 Reading René Guénon (don't do that) I realized that one of his observations applies to the current music industry quite well: we live in a society where action is praised over knowledge.
 This results in a ton of shovelware that, specially artists (let's be honest), put out just for the sake of it.
 "Might as well put it on the internet, fill her up."
 Fortunately, quantity and quality (action and knowledge) are not mutually exclusive, but it's hard to get the balance right.
 By joining everybody's efforts, Vocallective was able to defeat the odds so far.
 I would even say, most of the stuff here is some of the best engloid material ever.
 Same goes for the illustrations (though the competition is fierce there of 'course).
 Can't say I'm not biased but I am kinda picky with what gets released and not, so ultimately I truly believe we have something going on here, otherwise it wouldn't be released.

-We've gotten a lot of demos so far and even those that have been politely turned down make me glad I listened to them.
-But please don't mistake politeness for dishonesty: I'll always say what I (and other musicians I consult with) feel could be improved, and I mean that.
+We've gotten a lot of demos so far, some of which we had to turn down.
+But please don't be disheartened: I'll always say what I (and other musicians I consult with) feel could be improved, and I mean that.
 It's not just a way of saying no, but rather more like, if you fix this, you could be in Vocallective later.
 I understand how precious a critique can be sometimes so I'd never make light of that (even if it's just my humble input).